Twitter

 Following the deployment of the Meridian constellation during 2000s, the new draft of the Russian Federal Space Program, covering the time period from 2016 to 2025, called for the development of the new-generation Ellips (Russian for "ellipse") communications network for secure mobile communications.
 Like Meridian, Ellips satellites would be deployed in highly elliptical orbits (a.k.a.
 "Molniya orbits").
 As of 2014, the Ellipse constellation was expected to include four 2.5-ton satellites.

-In addition to encrypted mobile communications, the Ellips satellites will support air-traffic control and traditional fixed communications.
+In addition to encrypted mobile communications, the Ellips satellites were to support air-traffic control and traditional fixed communications.
 Reflecting its dual (civilian and military) application, the Ellips project would be funded jointly by the Russian space agency, Roskosmos, and by the Russian Ministry of Defense at a price tag of 65.6 billion rubles to develop and deploy the constellation.
 (708)

 Industry in trouble

 By May 2012, GPKS essentially rebelled against the government protectionism, publicly announcing its plans to turn to foreign satellites.
-In 2000s, GPKS had already ordered Ekspress AM-4 satellite from Europe's EADS Astrium, however the spacecraft was lost in a botched launch of the Proton rocket in 2011.
+In the 2000s, GPKS had already ordered the Ekspress AM-4 satellite from Europe's EADS Astrium, however the spacecraft was lost in a botched launch of a Proton rocket in 2011.
 In the effort to increase its worldwide market share to as high as 8.5 percent, which would make it the world's 5th company in the field, GPKS apparently decided to let Western developers to build at least part of its new nine-bird fleet during 2012-2015.
 However, the head of ISS Reshetnev warned that the move would push Russian satellite communications manufacturers "into the corner."
 (561)

 Aggression in Ukraine threatens Russian communications satellite industry